swharden/code-notes/GitHub-Actions/git-push.md

 # How to `git push` in a GitHub Action

+This code example demonstrates how to update a git repo from inside a GitHub action.

 Note: The `GH_TOKEN` is a personal access token (generated from your account settings page) that has repo-level access

 ```yaml